ddonche/voltaire/README.md

 ```

 # Something Besides Users
-If you want to implement a score system on some other than users, you will need to pass that in to the method as a fourth parameter.
+If you want to implement a score system on something other than users, you will need to pass that in as a fourth parameter.
 In the example below, there is a World class for an app that helps writers create new worlds.
 If we implement a scoring
 system on the world, we can easily see which ones are more fleshed out.
 The methods in this case will look like this: